 Elizabeth Mannion teaches at Baruch College, City University of New York.
 She is the author of several books, including The Urban Plays of the Early Abbey Theatre, and editor of The Contemporary Irish Detective Novel.

-Brian Cliff is assistant professor in the School of English at Trinity College, Dublin.
+Brian Cliff is a visiting research fellow in the School of English at Trinity College, Dublin.
 He is the coeditor of several books and the author of Irish Crime Fiction.